Varifocal Contact Lenses

 ADD power works with distance power, lens design, and eye dominance.
 A small change can affect reading comfort and distance clarity.

-How Long Does It Take To Adjust To Varifocal Contacts?
+How Long Does It Take to Adjust to Varifocal Contacts?

 Adjustment time varies, but wearers often need patience when switching into varifocal contacts.
 Your eyes and brain have to learn how to use different viewing zones for reading, screen work, and distance vision.
 Some wearers notice improvement within days, while others need a few weeks and one or more fitting changes.
 During the first trial period, test the lenses during real tasks such as phone reading, computer work, grocery shopping, driving, and evening lighting.
 Report persistent blur, headaches, or discomfort to your eye doctor.

-Why Screen Work Can Expose The Wrong Varifocal Fit
+Why Screen Work Can Expose the Wrong Varifocal Fit

 Screen-heavy days can make varifocal lens performance easier to judge.
 Computer distance sits between reading and far vision, so a lens that works well for books and driving can still feel weak at a monitor.